Ottawa’s protesters celebrate as officials declare emergencies and threaten fines

 “I came to bring the message that there are quite a lot of people living in the protest areas that because of the convoy’s presence have unfortunately been experiencing some malicious behavior,” he said.

-He cited residents complaining about people defecating in their gardens, harassing those wearing face-masks or following women.
-He said some residents have felt unsafe, afraid to walk around at night because of racist and intimidating language of some demonstrators.
+He cited residents complaining about people defecating in their gardens, harassing those wearing face masks or following women.
+He said some residents have felt unsafe, afraid to walk around at night because of the racist and intimidating language of some demonstrators.

 He said he understands the frustration with restrictions and the pandemic itself.
-It’s “real,” he said.
-“But Ottawa shouldn’t be collateral damage.”
+“But Ottawa shouldn’t be collateral damage,” he said.

-Vanspronsen has heard this sentiment but is not deterred.
+Vanspronsen, the trucker making pancakes, has heard this sentiment but is not deterred.
 For him, that’s another cost of his “democratic right to voice an opinion.”

 “It’s unfortunate with the harassment,” he said.
-“But there are always bad apples in every basket … There are a lot of seriously frustrated people."
+“But there are always bad apples in every basket. … There are a lot of seriously frustrated people.”